aws-samples/serverless-patterns/apigw-lambda-iot-cdk/README.md

 ![apigw-lambda-iot](./apigw-lambda-iot.png)

-This pattern createsa Amazon API Gateway REST API endpoint, that invokes a Lambda function.
+This pattern creates an Amazon API Gateway REST API endpoint, that invokes a Lambda function.
 The Lambda function has been given permissions to publish to AWS IoT Core (`iot:Publish`).
 Make a POST call to the API Endpoint with `topic` and `message` in the body.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-lambda-iot-cdk